Fallrain1763/Huffman_coding/README.md

-## false positives reported by scan-build
-- After removing all files compiler generated and rebuild, the scan-build will give following warning:"decode.c:96:7: warning: Access to field 'left' results in a dereference of a null pointer (loaded from variable 'walker') if(!(walker->left) && !(walker->right))"

 ## Makefile.c
 - make & make all : build the encoder and the decoder
 - make encode : build just the encoder